minibolt-guide/minibolt/guide/bonus/bitcoin/bisq.md

 * Still in the "Account" tab, now click on "Backup"

-* Click on "Select backup location" and select a folder where your Bisq data will be backed-up
+* Click on "Select a backup location" and select a folder where your Bisq data will be backed-up

 * Click on "Backup now (backup is not encrypted)"